NicoGarce/new-dash/README.md

 ### Adding New Campuses
 1. Add campus data to `config/data_config.php`
 2. Create new campus file in `campuses/` directory
-3. Update sidebar navigation in `sidebar/` files
+3. Update sidebar navigation in `includes/dynamic_sidebar.php`

 ### Modifying Charts
 Charts are configured in `includes/dashboard_template.php`.
 You can: